ShiyuanLi1/shiyuanli1.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in the Department of Economics at KU Leuven ([IO@Leuven](https://sites.google.com/view/ioleuven/home)).
+I am a third-year PhD student in the Department of Economics at KU Leuven ([IO@Leuven](https://sites.google.com/view/ioleuven/home)).
 My main research interests are IO and demand estimation.
 I currently work on demand estimation in the global smartphone industry and online platforms competition.